moyogii/moonlight-mac/README.md

 # Moonlight Mac

 ## Disclaimer
-This fork was created to learn more about PC streaming and the MacOS operating system to optimize it for my specific setup.
-Due to this it has a bunch of experimental/in-progress features added that may or may not work for you.
-If you're looking for a stable experience, you should use the [official Moonlight client](https://github.com/moonlight-stream/moonlight-qt) for Mac.
+This fork was created solely to learn more about PC streaming and the MacOS operating system to optimize it for my setup.
+Due to this, it has a bunch of experiental/in-progress features added that may or may not work for you.
+I recommend using the [official Moonlight client](https://github.com/moonlight-stream/moonlight-qt) for Mac as it's still being updated and will give you the most stable experience.

-## About

-[Moonlight](https://moonlight-stream.org) is an open source PC client for NVIDIA GameStream and [Sunshine](https://github.com/LizardByte/Sunshine).

 ## Features
  - Hardware accelerated video decoding on Mac